agraef/lua-tk/README.md

 This module provides a basic interface between Lua and Tcl/Tk.
 The operations of this module allow you to execute arbitrary commands in the Tcl interpreter, set and retrieve variable values in the interpreter, and invoke Lua callbacks from Tcl/Tk.
 It should thus provide all the machinery required to code fairly sophisticated Tcl/Tk applications in Lua.

 This is a fairly straightforward port of the corresponding Pure module, see <https://agraef.github.io/pure-docs/pure-tk.html>.
-It implements most of the basic operations of that module in Lua, but lacks some of the more advanced functionality the Pure version provides.
+It implements most of the basic operations of that module in Lua, but lacks some of the more advanced functionality.
 A brief synopsis of the available functions can be found below.
 Please also check the examples folder for some sample Lua scripts showing how to utilize this module.

 ## Installation

+You'll need Lua, of course (Lua 5.2 or later should be fine, 5.4 has been tested), and Tcl/Tk (8.6 has been tested).
+(A few of the examples may also need additional Tcl modules, such as Gnocl and VTK, please check the Tcl sources for details.)

 This version comes with a rockspec which lets you conveniently install the module using [luarocks](https://luarocks.org/).